-At BC Spray Insulation, we use a range of different spray foam products.
+At BC Spray Foam & Insulation Systems, we use a range of different spray foam products.
 Spray foam has its own building code, and is approved for thermal insulation, air barriers, and vapour barriers.
 Spray foam can be applied as a liquid that will then expand as foam.
 As such, it fills every single nook, cranny, crevice, hole, crack and gap making a perfect, continuous air-tight seal every time, regardless of complex framing and penetrations.

 Check out this video of BC Spray on site applying a R-20 thermacoustic spray insulation to a parkade.
 This treatment is also great for sound deadening in warehouses.

 Spray foam has a "Real World" R-Value that is uncompromised by external forces such as temperature and wind.
 In comparison, fibre insulations such as fibreglass, cellulose and Rockwool, merely slow down convection which accounts for 80% of heat loss.
 As the temperature drops, convection currents speed up and fibre insulations lose their effectiveness at slowing them down.
 Spray foam insulation composed of polyurethane offers many benefits which include: